 Much of the subject matter presented in Jewish education fails to inspire students.
-One reason is that Jewish education has not yet had the benefit of enough high-qualityaprofassiental thinking and planning in the areas of curniculum developments/dis/fyeducational content a>wd
+One reason is that Jewish education has not yet had the benefit of enough thinking and planning in the areas of educational content and curriculum development.

-Although general education is beset by many problems in this regard, it is a social science ducation, the teaching of the humanities and social sciences, and the development of methods of language instruction.
+Although general education is beset by many problems in this regard, it invests substantial resources in centers that specialize in such areas as science education, the teaching of the humanities and social sciences, and the development of methods of language instruction.
 Very little of a comparable nature is being done in the field of Jewish education.

-For example, there are few centers that specialize in developing effective methods for teaching the Hebrew language, Jewish history, and the great Jewish texts "- the Bible, the Talmud, and the key philosophical writings from the medieval period to the present day.
+For example, there are few centers that specialize in deveoping effective methods for teaching the Hebrew language, Jewish history, and the great Jewish texts - the Bible, the Talmud, and the key philosophical writings from the medieval period to the present day.
 Very few teachers have been encouraged to specialize and take leadership in any of these areas.
 Nor have they been supported in their efforts to create educational materials for Jewish schools and informal education.
-Consequently, there is a dearth of appropriate curricular and educational materials for early childhood education, the day and supplememtary schools, informal education, and adult education.
+Consequently, there is a dearth of appropriate curricular and educational materials for early childhood education, the day and supplementary schools, informal education, and adult education.

 As a result of this deficiency, the vast majority of Jews are not adequately exposed to the great ideas of the Jewish tradition.
-And without such in a such a suc
+And without such knowledge and experience it is virtually impossible to develop a deep and lasting commitment to Jewish learning.